-The deadline for applying for a Visiting Fellowship for 2019–2020 has passed.
-The following remains posted for informational purposes only.
+The deadline for applying for a 2020–2021 PLS Visiting Fellowship has passed.
+Information on this page remains for reference only.
+Please check back in Fall 2020 for information on opportunities for 2021–2022.

 We welcome applicants with a JD, LLM, SJD, PhD or other comparable degree who are interested in spending from one month up to one year in residence at Harvard Law School working on an independent project.
 We seek applicants from a diverse range of backgrounds, academic traditions, and scholarly interests.

 Fellows will receive a stipend of up to $5,000 per month.
 Fellows will be expected to participate in Program activities, contribute to the intellectual life of the Program, and are encouraged to organize one or more academic events related to their Fellowship project.

 Click here for additional information and how to apply.
 The deadline to submit applications is January 15, 2020.